mhowlett/howlett-kafka-extensions/experiment/UserTable/README.md

 **Why Not**

-- Other systems will provide similar functionality better (but which ones can scale to the degree that this strategy can?).
+- Other systems will provide similar functionality better.
 If you're not operating at scale, this approach is not worth considering.
 If you are, I think it is.
+    - Question: what are the other options if a horizontally scalable solution is required?
-- Highish write amplification (in initial design at least).
+- High write amplification (in initial design at least).
-- Highish latency (need to synchonously wait on sequence of events to propagate).
+- High latency (need to synchonously wait on sequence of events to propagate).

 ### Implementation